BreathHolder/handyPowershell/app_discovery/app_discovery_README.md

 ## 🔒 Notes

-- File LastAccessed may not always be available (depends on NTFS config)
+- File LastAccessed may not always be available if the software hasn't been used since logging began.
+It needs to be used once since logging began to find the software
-- Registry access may require elevated permissions
+- Running this script **absolutely requires** elevated privileges
 - Version detection works for EXEs with standard version metadata
 ---

 ## 🚀 Future Enhancements (Ideas)

 - Scan all user profiles' HKCU registry
--
 - Upload logs to central share or API
 - Email alerts on certain findings